IRRI-Bioinformatics-Official/.github/profile/README.md

 Here are some of the key bioinformatics tools created and maintained by the Bioinformatics Team at IRRI, organized by type or similar projects:

 ### **Bioinformatics Portals and Platforms**
-1. **bioinfoPortalPublic**: The IRRI Bioinformatics Portal, providing a central hub for bioinformatics tools and resources.
+1. **Bioinformatics Portal**: Providing a central hub for bioinformatics tools and resources.
    - [GitHub Repository](https://github.com/irri/bioinfoPortalPublic)
    - [Documentation](https://docs.irri.org/bioinfoPortalPublic)